Mombasa–Nairobi Standard Gauge Railway

-An extension from Nairobi to Naivasha and Suswa, begun in 2018, was completed in October 2019, extending the line's length by 120 km from its original length of 472 km to approximately 592 km.
+A 120km extension from Nairobi to Naivasha and Suswa, begun in 2018, was completed in October 2019, expanding Kenya's standard gauge network to a total length of approximately 592 km.

 The first fare-paying passengers boarded the "Madaraka Express" on Madaraka Day (1 June 2017), the 54th anniversary of Kenya's attainment of self-rule from Great Britain.
 Commercial freight services began on 1 January 2018.
 Passenger uptake has exceeded expectations, with the train carrying 2 million riders in the first 17 months of operation.
 By November 2018, the SGR was operating 30 freight trains and 4 passenger trains per day.
-Double stack freight trains have run on the line since 2018.
+Double-stack freight trains have run on the line since 2018.